Tacuma/Simple-Text-Parser/README.md

 Description:
 ============
-This is a simple C program parses a select number of words from a text file.
+This simple C program parses a select number of words from a text file.
 The program takes the file names "infile.txt", "outfile.txt", and two integers A and B as arguments, and parses whole words, starting at the Ath number of words in the passage and ending at B number of words in the passage.

 Output: